ruymanengithub/vison/docs/index.rst

 How to Use it
 =============

-Some kind of **cook-book**.

-*A bit like when your grandmother tells you to put a pinch of sugar and heat it for a while... that kind of accuracy.*
+This is some kind of **"cook-book"**.
+Written *a bit like when your grandmother tells you to put a pinch of sugar and heat it for a while... that kind of accuracy.*

 .. toctree::
     :maxdepth: 4

     cookbook

 Guide through the code
 ======================